ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 > [According to Apple](https://developer.apple.com/support/app-store/), more than 90% of all devices are using iOS 11+.

 In both cases, [session cookies](https://en.wikipedia.org/wiki/HTTP_cookie#Session_cookie) are not shared with Safari or other classes' instances, making SSO an option only with persistent cookies.
-Session cookies are never written to disk and, conceivably, present the more secure way of maintaining user session.
-It is possible, that your authorization server is using session cookies and, therefore, the SSO experience will not be automatically available with the AppAuth SDK for iOS.
+Session cookies are never written to disk and, conceivably, present the more secure way of maintaining a user session.
+It is possible that your authorization server is using session cookies, and therefore, the SSO experience will not be automatically available with the AppAuth SDK for iOS.

 > The authentication classes will ask the user for their consent to share the website data with the browser tab opened by the app.
-This means, that SSO experience in this case comes at the price of an extra action required from the user.
+This means that the SSO experience in this case comes at the price of an extra action required from the user.

 Here, we will discuss three options for enabling SSO with session cookies when it is not available by default in an OAuth 2.0 client built with AppAuth for iOS: